 - Netlify: Used to serve the website, collect analytics*, and submit contact form.

-*The collected analytics don’t include any kind of personal data.
+*The collected analytics don’t display any kind of personal data to me.
 They are access logs that every server collects.

 Please note: I’m not affiliated with any of these libraries or any of their creators.
 I’m neither linked in any way to any of the external links on this website.
 All the copyrights and trade marks belong to their respective owners.

 I try my best to keep the website secure and safe for the users.
 I always try to keep the website with the latest versions of the dependencies, generators and APIs.
 Moreover, the website is a static website, thus, making it harder for anyone to directly breach its security.
 However, the libraries that I use might have vulnerabilities and they’re out of my control.
 I do my best to update them as soon as a newer version is available, but, 100% safety can’t be promised.
 In case of any security concern, please contact me.